July Garden Guide

 Direct Sow:

-The soil is usually cold now, so most veg will sulk and not do much if directly sown.
+The soil is usually at its coldest and wettest now, so most veg will sulk and not do much if directly sown.

 Exceptions are sugar snap and snow peas.
 You can plant them directly or pre-sprout them by lying them on a damp tea towel, and once the roots start to appear, plant them into a well-drained, sunny part of the garden.
+Or sow into seed trays and plan out when their little shoots appear.
 Prepare the garden space with a climbing frame for climbing peas.
 PROTECT FROM BIRDS!
+And slugs and snails.

-Our favourite variety: Bohemian Sugarsnaps are very vigorous, climbing up to 2 metres, and are extremely productive over 2-3 months.
+Our favourite variety: Bohemian Sugarsnaps: very vigorous, climbing up to 2 metres, and extremely productive over 2-3 months.

 Coriander can be soaked and directly sown as well.